goldfishlaser/moon-command/README.md

 ## Quickstart

+You will need to have build-essentials, gcc, and clang installed.

 After downloading the file, go to the command line, navigate to the directory and enter

 '''sudo make install-moon'''

+If you look at the source you will see there are other options as well.

 ## Attribution